 We all have pandemic fatigue, but please, please, please be vaccinated, boosted, and thoughtful of others in the community by adhering to community mitigation practices.
-Cases and hospitalizations are at unsustainable levels.
+Cases and hospitalizations are at unsustainable levels and many people in our state are dying.